What is the purpose of this document?

 Why might you share my personal information with third parties?

-We will only share your personal information with the following third parties for the purposes of processing your application: our close business partners and clients to the extent necessary for the role in question.
+We will only share your personal information with the following third parties for the purposes of processing your application: (a) our background check providers who assist us with right to work checks and any other background checks as applicable; and (b) close business partners and clients to the extent necessary for the role in question.
 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need-to-know.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.